jy3119/Mars_Rover_2021/Energy/README.md

-The energy subsystem cannot be physically implemented A computer was used as an intermediary device to communicate with Command The information (SoC, SoH) can be passed using the UART port on the Arduino Nano Every
+The energy subsystem cannot be physically implemented.

+A computer was used as an intermediary device to communicate with Command.

+The information (SoC, SoH) can be passed using the UART port on the Arduino Nano Every.